-Too much cortisol can cause some of the hallmark signs of Cushing syndrome — a fatty hump between your shoulders, a rounded face, and pink or purple stretch marks on your skin.
-Cushing syndrome can also result in high blood pressure, bone loss and, on occasion, type 2 diabetes.
+Too much cortisol can cause some of the main symptoms of Cushing syndrome — a fatty hump between the shoulders, a rounded face, and pink or purple stretch marks on the skin.
+Cushing syndrome also can cause high blood pressure or bone loss.
+Sometimes, it can cause type 2 diabetes.

-Treatments for Cushing syndrome can return your body's cortisol levels to normal and improve your symptoms.
-The earlier treatment begins, the better your chances for recovery.
+Treatments for Cushing syndrome can lower the body's cortisol levels and improve symptoms.
+The sooner treatment starts, the better the chances for recovery.